censys/censys-cloud-connector/docs/getting_started.md

 Azure-specific environmental variable.
 If set to `true`, the connector will clear stale seeds from regions no longer containing assets.
-This may take longer to run, but will ensure that the connector is not submitting stale seeds.
+This may take longer to run, but will ensure that stale seeds do not persist in the workspace.
 If set to `false`, the connector will submit seeds that are found as normal.

 Default: `false`
 ```